DSSSComputerClub/-2020-2021-Senior-CCC-Prep/README.md

-# Developed by Shahrukh Qureshi
+# Taught by Shahrukh Qureshi